TUTORIALS

 Make Winter Gnome Puppets!

-This picture of my four year old grandson shows a Winter Gnome made full size with the template printed on a full 8" x 11" paper.
+The above are pictures of Winter Gnomes made full size with the template printed on a full 8" x 11" paper.
 If you want to make smaller gnomes, just choose the option when you print to fit two images on the page.
 The best paper to use is card stock.

 For added va va voom, glue a real pom pom on the top of the hat!